approvals/ApprovalTests.cpp/doc/mdsource/BuildingDocumentation.source.md

     * `doc/doxygen/CMakeLists.txt`
         * Creates a CMake target `Doxygen`
             * Note: this is not included in the target `all`
-        * Manages the dependencies shown in the image above
     * `doc/doxygen/Doxyfile.in`
         * Template file containing the Doxygen configuration
         * CMake converts it to `Doxyfile` in the build tree